Bauchi, Nigeria: What to pack, what to wear, and when to go [2023]

 December

-If you vacation in Bauchi during December, you may notice that it is a perfect temperature, extremely hazy and very dry with almost no rain.
-Temperatures tend to hover around the high 70s F (mid 20s C) during the day, while at night they can dip into the low 70s F (low 20s C).
-Humidity is generally around 20 during the day.
+If you go to Bauchi in December, you will notice that it is warm, extremely hazy and very dry with almost no rain.
+Daytime temperatures are in the high 70s F (mid 20s C).

 What to wear/what to pack: